Coach FAQ

 DC SCORES is offered D.C.
 United and Washington Spirit tickets for coaches and/or teams.
 Check out the D.C.
 United and Washington Spirit Tickets tab on the top of the CRC to request tickets.
 We’ll be sure to let you know when you're confirmed!

-Payment and Paperwork
+Payment and paperwork

 When will I get paid?